aurule/roll-it/docs/home.md

 * Rolling random results on [custom tables](/features/tables)
 * And more!

 > One of the best things about Roll It is its ability to repeat a roll many times over.
 It's invaluable when I'm running a game and comes in handy when I'm playing a crafter, too.
-See the `rolls` option — and sometimes the `until` option — of a roller you're interested in to learn more.
+See the `rolls` [common option](/systems?id=common-options) — and sometimes the `until` option — of a roller you're interested in to learn more.

 ## Quick Start